tlarsendataguy-yxdb/yxdb-go/README.md

 The `WithName()` methods read a field by its name.
 The `WithIndex()` methods read a field by its index in the file.

 If either the index number or field name is invalid, the application will panic.

+To read spatial objects, use the `ToGeoJSON()` function located in `yxdb/spatial`.
+The `ToGeoJSON()` function translates the binary SpatialObj format into a GeoJSON string.